 Entry to Tower Bridge gets you into the engine room, up to some amazing views, and best of all access to the glass floor if you don’t suffer from vertigo.
 I highly recommend visiting the bridge for the views and that glass floor.
 NB: It’s handy to combine visiting Tower Bridge with the nearby Tower of London which is coming up next in this post.

 On the north side of the river, St Katherine’s Docks is a cute and quirky pier in the heart of London with shops and restaurants.
-On the south side of the river is Butler’s Wharf which is also bustling with shops and restaurants.
+Butler’s Wharf is also bustling with shops and restaurants on the south side of the river.

 Tower Bridge is at its most beautiful on a blue sky London day and a great spot to watch sunsets in London.